invité de l’exposition

 What water does to the eye, what sound does to silence.

-Triptych – 160 x 420 cm – Acoustic painting
+Triptych – 160 x 420 cm – Sound painting

 ORIGINAL SOUND CREATION IN MIXED MEDIA, SHAPED LIKE A SCULPTURE.